CBroemse/SimilaritYWriter20/README.md

         =======================================================================================================================
                                   SYNTAX                  |             CONCEPT
         =======================================================================================================================
-        runKBASE  the main function that handes all       |   data seection printing and mostly used in main IO kArmTrack5 and M.writeWXCloudNODE       |
+        runKBASE  the main function that handes all       |   data selection printing and mostly used in main IO kArmTrack5 and M.writeWXCloudNODE       |
                   via  'defSearch'                        |   defSearch <- defSearchRAW (kaRmTrack5,
                                                                                          M.writeWXCloudNODE  )